satvikakoti/TASK/README.md

  [![Picture of Connecting the Components](https://cdn.instructables.com/FZT/USFT/F2NOBNFA/FZTUSFTF2NOBNFA.LARGE.jpg?auto=webp&frame=1&fit=bounds)](https://cdn.instructables.com/FZT/USFT/F2NOBNFA/FZTUSFTF2NOBNFA.LARGE.jpg?auto=webp&fit=bounds)

-The rest of the circuit is built by placing components and connecting them together with jumper wires.
-Then when a path is formed by wires and components from the positive supply node to the negative supply node, we can turn on the power and current flows through the path and the circuit comes alive.

 For chips with many legs (ICs), place them in the middle of the board so that half of the legs are on one side of the middle line and half are on the other side.